We stayed 6 days in Madrid for my wife's workshop in the first week of April.

 Let me know if you need suggestions and details about Toledo, too.

 Enjoy your trip,

-sas about 5 years ago
+sas over 5 years ago

 Free walking tour in madrid is amazing...sandermans free europian tours runs every day of the year and is amazing for the history...just get lost in madrid city theres so much history everywhere...

 In barcelona get on a train n head sth to tarragonna bout 1 hr of fast train...was roman capital for spain and so much history still there,can do the circus and pilates house as well as the church which is a must...

 Sitges is nice very cosmopolitan and beachy easy to catch train there 2

 Paris just walk n explore its all amazing same deal the same company do free tours there 2 over 5 years ago